 Acknowledgements

-The authors of Chapter 2 would like to extend their gratitude to Sara Veasey, Deborah Riddle, Deborah Misch (all NOAA NCEI, USA) and Robert Fawcett (BoM, Australia) for providing substantial support in the production and finalisation of all figures.
+The authors of Chapter 2 would like to extend their gratitude to Sara Veasey, Deborah Riddle, Deborah Misch (all NOAA NCEI, USA) and Robert Fawcett (BoM, Australia) for providing substantial support in the production and finalization of all figures.
 We wish to acknowledge Raphael Neukom (U. Bern, Switzerland) and Michael Bosilovich (NASA/GFSC, USA) for their assistance in the provision of data.
 In addition, we wish to acknowledge the work of David Schoeman (USC, USA), Camille Parmesan (U. Plymouth, UK) and Marie-Fanny Racault (PML, UK) (all WGII) in providing input on the coordination of biospheric aspects.

 References